Skip to main content

 Advantages of PPF Investments

-- Guaranteed Returns: The Indian government guarantees your investment returns, making it a very safe option.
+• Guaranteed Returns: The Indian government guarantees that your investment in PPF will grow, which makes it a very secure investment option.

-- Flexible Investment Amounts: You can invest as little as Rs.
-500 or up to Rs.
-1.5 lakh annually.
+• Flexible Investment Amounts: You can invest as little as Rs.
+500 per year, and up to Rs.
+1.5 lakh annually, so it's flexible depending on your budget.

 FAQs on PPF Calculator

-- Is the interest earned on PPF taxable?
-No, the interest generated from a PPF account is fully tax-free.
+• Is the interest earned on PPF taxable?

-- Can I withdraw from my PPF account before it matures?
-Yes, you may make partial withdrawals beginning in the 7th year.
+• Can I withdraw from my PPF account before it matures?

-- Can I extend my PPF account after 15 years?
-Yes, the account can be extended in 5-year blocks after it matures.
+• Can I extend my PPF account after 15 years?

-- What is the minimum and maximum amount I can invest in PPF?
-The minimum investment is Rs.
-500 per year, while the maximum limit is Rs.
+The minimum amount you can invest in PPF is Rs.
+500 per year, and the maximum limit is Rs.
 1.5 lakh per year.

-- Can I have more than one PPF account?
-No, only one PPF account is allowed per individual.
+• Can I have more than one PPF account?

-- Is PPF a good way to save on taxes?
-Yes, it is a popular tax-saving option under Section 80C and offers Exempt-Exempt-Exempt (EEE) benefits.
+• Is PPF a good way to save on taxes?

-- Can I transfer my PPF account to another bank or branch?
-Yes, you are allowed to transfer your PPF account to another bank or post office.
+• Can I transfer my PPF account to another bank or branch?